Accessibility

 Service Dogs are Welcome

-Museum of the Albemarle follows the US Department of Justice’s Americans with Disabilities Act, as well as the North Carolina Department of Natural and Cultural Resources requirements for service dogs.
-The dog must be trained to provide assistance to a person with a disability.
+Museum of the Albemarle follows the US Department of Justice's Americans with Disabilities Act and the North Carolina Department of Natural and Cultural Resources requirements for service dogs.
+The dog must be trained to assist a person with a disability.
 Visitors are not allowed to bring emotional support animals into the Museum.

 No Smoking

 Food and beverages may not be consumed in gallery areas except for designated areas.
-Please inquire at the first-floor Reception Desk for designated areas.
+Please inquire at the first-floor reception desk for selected rooms.

 Photography